 Origin and Distribution

-Colorings and Markings
+Colors and Markings

-Congo Tetras are schooling fish and can get nervous if they are not part of a group of at least six of the same species.
-If kept with other fish of the same size or larger, Congo Tetras are generally peaceful.
-Avoid aggressive species, as they will bully your Congo Tetras.
+Congo tetras are schooling fish that can get anxious if they are not part of a group of at least six of the same species.
+If kept with other fish of the same size or smaller, Congo tetras are generally peaceful.
+Ideal tankmates include other tetras, rainbowfish, and Corydoras catfish.

-Congo Tetra Habitat
+Congo Tetra Habitat and Care

-Congo Tetra Diet
+Congo Tetra Diet and Feeding

 Breeding the Congo Tetra

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research